tanmaypatel558/Pizza-shop/MOBILE_FIX_GUIDE.md

 ## 📱 Mobile Testing

-### Test Demo Mode:
+### Test Order Flow:
 1. Open your Vercel URL on mobile
 2. Add items to cart
 3. Fill in customer information
 4. Place order
-5. Should see "Order Placed Successfully!" with demo IDs
+5. Should see "Order Placed Successfully!" with order IDs
-6. Click to track order - should show demo tracking with progress
+6. Click to track order - should show professional tracking interface

 ### Test Full Mode (After Backend Deployment):
 1. Same steps as above